learn-co-curriculum/python-p3-mock-challenge-national-parks/README.md

 - `Visitor __init__(self, name)`
   - Visitor should be initialized with a name
 - `Visitor property name`
-  - Return name
+  - Returns the visitor's name
   - Names must be of type `str`
   - Names must be between 1 and 15 characters, inclusive
+  - Should **be able** to change after the visitor is created

 #### NationalPark

 - `NationalPark __init__(self, name)`
-  - national_parks should be initialized with a name, as a string
+  - NationalPark should be initialized with a name, as a string
 - `NationalPark property name`
-  - Returns the NationalPark's name
+  - Returns the national_park's name
+  - Names must be of type `str`
+  - Names length must be greater or equal to 3 characters
-  - Should not be able to change after the NationalPark is created
+  - Should **not be able** to change after the national_park is created
   - _hint: hasattr()_

 #### Trip

 - `Trip __init__(self, visitor, national_park, start_date, end_date)`
-  - Trips should be initialized with a visitor, national_park, start_date(str), end_date(str)
+  - Trip should be initialized with a visitor, national_park, start_date(str), end_date(str)
+- `Trip property start_date`
+  - Returns the trip's start_date
+  - Start_date must be of type `str`
+  - Start_date length must be greater or equal to 7 characters
+  - Should be in the format "September 1st"
+  - Should **be able** to change after the trip is created
+- `Trip property end_date`
+  - Returns the trip's end_date
+  - End_date must be of type `str`
+  - End_date length must be greater or equal to 7 characters
+  - Should be in the format "September 1st"
+  - Should **be able** to change after the trip is created
 ### Object Relationship Methods and Properties

 #### Trip

 - `Trip property visitor`
-  - Returns the visitor object for that trip
+  - Returns the Visitor object for that trip
   - Must be of type `Visitor`
 - `Trip property national_park`
   - Returns the NationalPark object for that trip
   - Must be of type `NationalPark`

-#### Visitors
+#### Visitor

 - `Visitor trips()`
   - Returns a list of all trips for that visitor